 PEACE MOUNTAIN THEATRE COMPANY

-PMTC has announced they we will celebrate their move to The Writer’s Center in Bethesda with the opening of Alfred Uhry’s Driving Miss Daisy in January 2021.
+PMTC has announced they will celebrate their move to The Writer’s Center in Bethesda with the opening of Alfred Uhry’s Driving Miss Daisy in January 2021.
 There will be seven performances over two weekends, January 14 – 17 and January 22 – 24.
 Ayad Akhtars’ Disgraced will run May 13 – 16 and May 21 – 23.
-Of course there are still questions as to how we will come together in a hopefully post-COVID environment.
+Of course, there are still questions about coming together in a post-COVID environment.
 As localities around the nation begin to open, plans for re-opening around the metropolitan DC area are being developed.
 Although strong safeguards, including physical distancing and the use of masks, are still in place in Montgomery County, it is good to look forward in hope.
 Hal Freed, the President of the PMTC Board of Directors has more information on future PMTC operations with respect to area reopening plans.
 Please click the video below to learn more.

 ROUND HOUSE THEATRE